-To adapt our 2D track-controlled model for this task, we first estimate scene geometry using a monocular depth network~\citep{wang2025moge} and compute a single scale factor to align the predicted depth with the reconstructed scene point cloud from COLMAP~\citep{schonberger2016structure}.
-We then derive 2D motion trajectories by interpolating between the input and target frame using depth and camera parameters.
 For all methods, the input image aspect ratio is fixed at 16:9, and all synthesized frames are resized to $512 \times 288$ before evaluation with PSNR, SSIM, and LPIPS metrics.
-As shown in Table~\ref{table:camera}, our track-conditioned video generation model outperforms other 3D novel view synthesis baselines by a large margin, even though it is not specifically designed for this task.
+As shown in Table~\ref{table:camera}, our track-conditioned video generation models outperform other 3D novel view synthesis baselines by a large margin, even though they are not specifically designed for this task.
 Moreover, our causal models achieve significantly higher generation throughput compared with both the baselines and their bidirectional counterparts.